DynamicPAE: Generating Scene-Aware Physical Adversarial Examples in Real-Time: Experiments

 \subsection{Performances Evaluation}

-We evaluate performance based on settings similar to classical PAE studies~\cite{advpatch} to focus on comparing PAE optimization or learning methods instead of the simulation.
-Furthermore, the stealthiness metrics are included to enhance the fairness for biased optimization.

-We trained our model on the COCO dataset only and others on data identical to the evaluation datasets.
-The trade-off between the attack performance and the distortion of the original image is shown in Figure~\ref{fig:ad_curve}, demonstrating the significantly superior attack-distortion curve.
-Since our model can perform generation conditioned on ${\lambda}$ and automatically balance the attack and invisibility by the \textit{Skewness-Aligned Objective Re-weighting} method, the curve in each sub-graph is evaluated in just one training session with the test-time settings of $ \lambda = \{0.0, 0.1, 0.2, ..., 1.0\}$.
-However, the static PAE methods are only able to produce a single result, and thus our model achieves better practicality in PAE-driven model evaluation.
-The numerical results are shown in Table~\ref{tab:main_results}, presenting the setting of $\lambda=0.8$ of \textit{\THEMODEL}, which is generally more stealthy according to the attack-distortion curve.
-It is distinct that the dynamic PAE generated by our model achieves better performance, \textit{i.e.}, lower $AP_{50}$ and $AP_{01}$ values.
-Specifically, \textit{\THEMODEL${_{\lambda=.8}}$} boost the average drop of $AP_{50}$ to $-65.55\%$($1.95\times$ on average) while preserving comparable stealthiness measured by SSIM, and only under one configuration (Yolov5-m, Inria) can \textit{T-sea} achieve comparable aggressiveness.
+$\bullet$ \textbf{Attack Performance:} We evaluate performance based on settings similar to classical PAE studies~\cite{advpatch}, and the stealthiness metrics are included to enhance the fairness for biased optimization.
+We trained our model on the \textit{COCO} dataset only and others on data identical to the evaluation. $\lambda$ is the inference-time parameter controlling the stealthiness.
+The results are shown in Table~\ref{tab:main_results}, demonstrating the \textbf{significant superiority} of \THEMODEL\ on the attack performance.
+Specifically, \textit{\THEMODEL${_{\lambda=.8}}$} boost the average drop of $AP_{50}$ to \textcolor{red}{$-58.8\%$} (\textcolor{red}{$2.07\times$} on average) while preserving comparable stealthiness measured by SSIM, and only under one configuration (Yolov5-m, Inria) can \textit{T-sea} achieve comparable aggressiveness.
 Furthermore, our model achieves $1.3\times$ of $AP_{50}$ average drop compared to performing PGD on each image.
-In particular, for models with larger parameter sizes (\textit{Yolov3-m} and \textit{Faster-RCNN}), our approach exhibits more significant attack performance superiority, suggesting that our model can be scaled up for evaluating the adversarial robustness of larger-scale models.
-Furthermore, our method has not been trained on the Inria dataset, so the successful attacks on the Inria dataset indicate the zero-shot generalization capability in applying to proprietary data.
+In particular, for models with larger parameter sizes (\textit{Yolov3-m}, \textit{Faster-RCNN} and \textit{RT-DETR-L}), our approach exhibits more significant attack performance superiority, suggesting the scalability.
+Furthermore, our method has not been trained on the Inria dataset, indicating its adaptation capability.
+The \textit{trade-off} between the attack performance and the distortion of the original image is shown in Figure~\ref{fig:ad_curve}.
+Since our model can perform generation conditioned on ${\lambda}$ and automatically balance the attack and invisibility by \textit{Skewness-Aligned Objective Re-weighting}, the curve in each sub-graph is evaluated in just one training session with the test-time settings of $ \lambda = \{0.0, 0.1, 0.2, ..., 1.0\}$.
+However, the static PAE methods are only able to produce a single result, and thus, our model achieves better practicality in PAE-driven model evaluation.
 We evaluate more transformation settings in the \textit{supplementary material} and have the same result, except \textit{PGD} performs better in zero spatial transformation.